gbmhunter/blog/content/electronics/components/transistors/mosfets/index.md

 ## Failure Modes

-There are three ways in which a MOSFET can generally fail:  * Gate punch-through: Occurs when a large voltage spike appears on the gate that exceeds the maximum gate-source voltage (typically 10-20V).
-It punches a hole in the weak oxide layer.  * The drain-source voltage exceeds the rated maximum  * Overheating
+There are three ways in which a MOSFET can generally fail:

+* Gate punch-through: Occurs when a large voltage spike appears on the gate that exceeds the maximum gate-source voltage (typically 10-20V).
+It punches a hole in the weak oxide layer.
+* The drain-source voltage exceeds the rated maximum
+* Overheating

-To prevent over-voltage failure's, TVS diodes, zener diodes, or snubber circuits can be used to protect the pins.
-TVS and zener diodes are the most common ways to do this, and are used to clamp the voltages to a safe level.
+To prevent over-voltage failure's, TVS diodes, Zener diodes, or snubber circuits can be used to protect the pins.
+TVS and Zener diodes are the most common ways to do this, and are used to clamp the voltages to a safe level.

 Almost always, a MOSFET will short out the drain and source when it fails.
 This mean the MOSFET goes into conduction, and can destroy even more circuitry!
 Either make sure that your MOSFET won't fail, or take precautions against large currents if it does.
 I experienced plenty of MOSFET failures when designing the half-bridge for the [Electric Skateboard project](/electronics/projects/electric-skateboard)).